yanghs/Exploratory-Data-Analysis-Project/README.md

 Exploratory-Data-Analysis-Project
 =================================

 This is the project for the coursera course--Exploratory Data Analysis.
-The R scrips and the png files are answers to the following questions.
+The R scripts and the png files are answers to the following questions.

 # Questions